American Airlines sees bookings rebounding in summer

-(Reuters) - American Airlines said on Wednesday it expects to fly more than 90% of its domestic seat capacity in the summer of 2021, compared with the same period in 2019, due to a strong rebound in bookings.
+American Airlines (AAL.O) said on Wednesday it expects to fly more than 90% of its domestic seat capacity in the summer of 2021, compared with the same period in 2019, due to a strong rebound in bookings.

-The U.S. airline also expects to utilize 80% of its international seat capacity this summer, compared with 2019 levels. (bit.ly/3wPJgjP)
+The U.S. airline also expects to utilize 80% of its international seat capacity this summer, compared with 2019 levels. (https://bit.ly/3wPJgjP)

 Air travel has been impacted by travel restrictions around the world due to the COVID-19 pandemic, however, rising vaccination rates are widely expected to aid bookings later this year.